nchlswhttkr/website/content/resume.md

 **Monash University (eSolutions)** \
 Junior Software Developer _(Jan 2018 - Present)_

-Frontend Developer (React/Redux) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), released to production in October 2018 as Monash University's enterprise application for students to plan their studies and receive digital course advice.
+Frontend Developer (React/Redux) and Engagement for [MonPlan](https://monplan.apps.monash.edu/), an application for Monash students to plan their studies and receive course advice online.

+Working together with a team of fellow students, we launched MonPlan as the University's official application for course planning in October 2018.

-Currently working as a Software Developer on the ERAMIS replatform, bringing a key research application to the cloud (Node @ Serverless, PostgreSQL, React).
+Currently working on a cloud replatform (Node @ AWS Lambda, PostgreSQL, React) of ERAMIS, a tool used by Monash to report on research to the Australian Government.

 **Code Camp** \
 Teacher _(Jun 2017 - Dec 2017)_